 The Aztec Calendar 1/2 oz Silver Round is the largest fractional round and is 32.6mm in diameter and just 1.97mm in thickness.

-FindBullionPrices.com compares precious metals prices from trusted and reputable online bullion dealers to help you find the lowest prices on Aztec Calendar.
-The prices on our site are updated hourly and adjusted for silver spot price.
-This gives you the tools to compare silver prices.
+FindBullionPrices.com compares prices from trusted and reputable online precious metals dealers to help you find the lowest premiums on Aztec Calendar.
+The prices on our site are updated hourly and adjusted for silver spot price, providing the tools to compare silver prices.

-We find the best prices for the cheapest Aztec Calendar when you're ready to buy.
+We help find the cheapest Aztec Calendar when you're ready to buy.

 You can find a large variety of silver rounds at FindBullionPrices.com.
 If we don't list prices for something you're looking for Contact Us and let us know so we can add it.

-We compare prices of Aztec Calendar from top-reviewed and trusted bullion dealers.
+We compare prices of Aztec Calendar from top-rated and trusted bullion dealers.
 Our product listings compare the online prices to help you buy the cheapest Aztec Calendar.